 Frequency of corporate control changes.
-I analyze the frequency with which corporate control changes occur in a sample of BHCs over the period 1987-92 and the relative importance of those corporate control mechanisms that precipitate such action, such as hostile takeovers, other mergers, internally driven board turnover of the management team, and intervention by regulators.
-To analyze the frequency of alternative control changes, I follow the Morck, Shleifer, and Vishny (1989) (MSV) method in their study of Fortune 500 manufacturing firms.
+I analyze the frequency with which corporate control changes occur in a sample of BHCs over the period 1987-92, and the relative importance of those corporate control mechanisms that precipitate such action, such as hostile takeovers, other mergers, internally driven board turnover of the management team and intervention by regulators.
+To analyze the frequency of alternative control changes, I follow the Morck, Shleifer and Vishny (1989) method in their study of Fortune 500 manufacturing firms.

 I collected data on the following characteristics of BHCs that existed in 1987: accounting data from COMPUSTAT (from 1987-92) and stock return data from the CRSP tapes (from 1983-86).
-In addition, I collected data on the composition of the BHC's board of directors between insiders and outsiders and their shareholdings in 1987 and on the shareholdings of greater than 5-percent owners of the BHC in 1987 from the 10-K, annual report, or other Securities and Exchange Commission (SEC) filings.
+In addition, I collected data on the composition of the BHC's board of directors between insiders and outsiders and their shareholdings in 1987, and the shareholdings of greater-than-5% owners of the BHC in 1987 from the 10-K, Annual Report, or other Securities and Exchange Commission (SEC) filings.
 I was left with 234 BHCs in the sample, including all the largest ones.

-Of the 234 BHCs in the sample, twentynine were acquired by third parties during 1987- 92, based upon an examination of Securities Data Corp.'s Mergers and Acquisitions Database.
-Four appear to have started as hostile takeovers and twenty-five as friendly mergers.
-Following MSV, I record an acquisition as hostile if the initial bid for the target was unsolicited and not accepted by the board in its initial form.
-Targets that were not classified as hostile were recorded as friendly.
+Of the 234 BHCs in the sample, twenty-nine were acquired by third parties during 1987-92, based upon an examination of Securities Data Corp.'s Mergers and Acquisitions database.
+Four transactions appear to have started as hostile takeovers and twenty-five as friendly mergers.
+Following MSV, I record an acquisition as hostile if the initial bid for the target was unsolicited and not accepted by the board in its initial form.7 Targets that were not classified as hostile were recorded as friendly.
 Hostile takeovers almost by definition involve changes in current management and therefore can be viewed as a change in corporate control.
 The degree to which friendly mergers can be so regarded is somewhat more doubtful.
-The fact that a friendly merger offer is not contested by current management may mean managers believe their jobs are secure.
+Friendly mergers may be motivated for reasons other than disciplining management to increase shareholder value--for example, they may be motivated by a desire to diversify across state lines or capitalize on another bank's customer base.
+And the fact that a friendly merger offer is not contested by current management may mean managers believe their jobs are secure.
 However, this belief may not prove true.
 In any case, the acquiring firm may keep current management but force it to make policy changes that it otherwise would not have made.
-For these reasons, I consider friendly mergers as potential mechanisms of corporate control change, although of a different nature than hostile takeovers.
+For these reasons I consider friendly mergers as potential mechanisms of corporate control change, although of a different nature from hostile takeovers.